pashminacameron/py-repo-root/README.md

 # Introduction

-his package standardizes the handling of paths in a Python project by allowing all paths to be relative to the project repo root.
+This package standardizes the handling of paths in a Python project by allowing all paths to be relative to the project repo root.
 The package also helps discover the project root automatically based on the location of the file that invokes it and a user-specified